Expressions

 Example:

-We have a filterbox p0 that contains a list of associations of the definition Person with different attributes (see image below), among these is the attribute Employment.
+We have a filterbox p0 that contains a list of instances of the definition Person with different attributes (see image below), among these is the attribute Employment.
 What we want to do in this example is filter out those persons/rows with no Employment attribute value.

-This is the default output we get if we simply get all the associations from p0 via the below expression.
+This is the default output we get if we simply get all the instances from p0 via the below expression.
 As you can see we also get persons with no chosen Employment (null) in the dataset.

 In the below image we have used the FILTERNULL expression, which removes the rows/persons that have a null value in the Employment attribute.
 Notice that we now only receive 18 items compared to the previous 21 items, even though we still specified p0.all